Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 The value of `key` has two components separated by a pipe (ASCII code 124):
 - Encrypted blob containing the DRM encryption keys.
-- Hash used in a checksum
+- Hash used in a checksum.

 #### Decrypting the response